 Exercise is so much more than just burning calories.
 The calories burned during exercise, unless you’re a professional athlete, make up quite a small portion of our total calories burned for the day; what we eat has a much greater influence on our body weight.
 So why should we bother to exercise?
 Because burning a few calories is just the tip of the iceberg – exercise is an indispensible component of a healthy lifestyle, and has profound beneficial effects, especially on the heart and brain.
-So if you’ve committed to 6 weeks of healthy eating during the holiday challenge, why not add some exercise?
+So if you’ve committed to a Nutritarian diet, why not add some exercise?

 Here are just a few of the many benefits of daily exercise:

 Regular physical activity reduces the risk of coronary heart disease and diabetes by 30-50%.
 There are clear associations between physical activity and decreased risk of colon, breast, and prostate cancers, and this is thought to be in part due to effects on the insulin-like growth factor 1 (IGF-1) system.
 Exercise also protects against osteoporosis, as muscle strength is the best predictor of bone strength.

 There has been an 83% increase in sedentary jobs since 1950 – most of us are inactive for most of the day.
 But the human body was meant to move – our ancestors probably walked up to 12 miles each day, every day.
 Getting out to the gym for one hour is one hour you don’t spend sitting in a chair or on your couch – significant because prolonged sitting is associated with increased risk of diabetes and overall mortality.